Clarifai/old-docs/inputs.md

 You are encouraged to send inputs with your own `id`.
 This will help you later match the input to your own database.
 If you do not send an `id`, one will be created for you.

+**Important: adding inputs is an asynchronous operation.** That means it will process indexing of your inputs through your default workflow in the background, which can take some time.
+In order to check the status of each input you add, see the section on [Get Input by ID](#get-input-by-id) to look for status 30000 (INPUT_IMAGE_DOWNLOAD_SUCCESS) status code on each input to know when it's successfully been indexed.

 ##### Add an input using a publicly accessible URL